 - No contact details or social media accounts

-- Poor ratings on reviews sites such as TrustPilot
+- Poor ratings on review sites such as TrustPilot

 - Positive reviews on these sites clearly paid for or nonsensical